apache/mesos/docs/oversubscription.md

 ```

 In the example above, when standard unix system load average for 5 minutes will
-be above 6, or for 15 minutes will be above 4 then slave will evict all the
+be above 6, or for 15 minutes will be above 4 then agent will evict all the
 `revocable` executors. `LoadQoSController` will be effectively run every 20
 seconds.